Site icon Paso Robles Wineries

 3. Letting it go to your head

 As one of California’s oldest winegrowing methods, head trained vines are iconic and can be found all over Paso Robles (especially in vineyards known for quality Zinfandel).
 Back in the day, the head trained method was primarily used because it was inexpensive and water wise, also calling for little to no wire (which could cost a pretty penny).
 Instead, the vines rely on a simple split wood stake sitting 3-to-4 feet above the soil.
 Although raising vine heads higher into the air is known to increase fruit and foliage, this compact, lower-to-the-ground head training method keeps yields down, water down, and quality sky high.
-As Zinfandel growers still know today, this method is important when it comes to crafting traditional zin that shines with the complex, concentrated flavor of celebrated vintages.
+As Zinfandel growers still know today, this method is important when it comes to 2-for-1 wine tasting specials Poalillo-Vineyardscrafting traditional zin that shines with the complex, concentrated flavor of celebrated vintages.

 Poalillo Vineyards in West Paso Robles is proud to produce old vine dry-farmed head-trained Zinfandel.